 Nelliyampathy hills are exclusively famous for their exquisite fauna and green dense forests with many wild animals like Monkey, Deer, Porcupine and Elephants.
 Parambikulam Wildlife Sanctuary, Nelliyampathy Hill, Shimmering Pothundi Reservoir, Padagiri, Palagapandi Estate and Pothundi Reservoir are the famous sightseeing places in Nelliampathi.
 Pothundi Dam, which was constructed in the 19th century, is the entrance to Nelliyampathy.
 A viewpoint called Seetharkund is situated ...

 The name Devikulam is a combination of two words Devi from the goddess Devi and kulam meaning pond.
-According to legend, the goddess Sita Devi bathed in Devikulam Lake now named as Sita Devi Lake.
+According to legend, the goddess Sita Devi bathed in Devikulam Lake now named Sita Devi Lake.
 The lake draws tourists not only because of its sacredness but also for the curative powers of its mineral waters.
 The lake is also idle for trout fishing.
-The scenic beauty, adventure sports, beliefs and religion come together to make the Sita Devi Lake a major tourist attraction in Devikulam.
+The scenic beauty, adventure sports, beliefs, and religion come together to make Sita Devi Lake a major tourist attraction in Devikulam.